apacheignite/documentation/marshalling/binary-marshaller.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "BinaryObject Equality"
-}
+  "title": "Handling Hash Code Generation and Equals Execution" }
 [/block]
-When an object is translated to the binary format, Ignite captures it's hash code and stores it alongside with the binary object fields.
+By default when an object is serialized into the binary format, Ignite captures it's hash code and stores it alongside with the binary object fields.
 This way a proper and consistent hash code can be provided on all nodes in a cluster for any object.
-For the `equals` comparison, Ignite by default relies on binary representation of the serialized object.
+For the `equals` comparison, Ignite by default relies on binary representation of the serialized object comparing the whole byte array byte-by-byte.

-[block:callout]
-{
-  "type": "warning",
+However, this default implementation has a number of specificities:
-  "body": "Note that since _by default_ `equals` works by comparing serialized forms of objects, it:\n * Compares all the fields in an object\n * Depends on the order in which fields are serialized\n * Effectively breaks `equals`/`hashCode` contract when hash code is taken from non binary object's form as described above (in this case hash code is computed by logic in user's class while `equals` still compares objects as if it had also hashed them)", "title": "Binary Equals"
+ * Compares all the fields in an object
+ * Depends on the order in which fields are serialized
+ * Effectively breaks `equals`/`hashCode` contract when hash code is taken from non-binary object's form as described above (in this case hash code is computed by logic in user's class while `equals` still compares objects as if it had also hashed them)
-}
-[/block]

-[block:api-header]
-{
-  "type": "basic",
-  "title": "Handling Hash Code Generation and Equals Execution" }
-[/block]
-Starting with Ignite 1.8, there's a way to explicitly specify the way to compute hash code for a binary object and corresponding equality comparison logic - to free yourself from need to specify hash codes for builder explicitly, or to bypass drawbacks of default behavior mentioned in the balloon in above section [BinaryObject Equality](#binaryobject-equality).
+This default behavior is implemented by `BinaryArrayIdentityResolver` that is set globally for every object that serialized into the binary format.

+If the default approach is not suitable then you can customize it by implementing `BinaryIdentityResolver` or using alternate `BinaryFieldIdentityResolver` implementation.

-##Binary Identity Resolver interface
+##Binary Identity Resolver

-This interface defines the way of hashing binary objects and comparing them for equality.
-Therefore, it's quite simple:
+This interface allows customizing the way the hash code generation logic works and the way binary objects are checked for equality.
 [block:code]
 {
   "codes": [